mongodb/support-tools/timeseries-mixed-schema/README.md

 db.runCommand({ collMod: coll, timeseriesBucketsMayHaveMixedSchemaData: true });
 ```

+After setting the flag on these collections, users may observe a performance regression that they deem unacceptable.
+They can then follow the next optional step of running `rewrite_timeseries_mixed_schema_buckets.js` to regain performance.

 ## Rewrite Mixed-Schema Buckets in Time Series Collections (optional)

-After setting the flag on these collections, users may observe a performance regression that they deem unacceptable.
-They can then run the `rewrite_timeseries_mixed_schema_buckets.js` to regain performance.

 While the script is running, the performance of operations on the time-series collection may be impacted.
 The script does a scan of the whole collection and performs multiple reads and writes per mixed-schema bucket, which may result in a large load if many buckets are affected.